KDE/kdewin-installer/readme.txt

 	9 deal with package name clashes from different locations (dependency checking) 10 add a switch to select end user/developer operation (end user by default) in end user mode only the bin packages are visible

-4 config
-    1 exclude upx from gnuwin32, it is outdated.

 Happy hacking